PROVISION, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 If the Company enters into transactions whereby it transfers assets recognised on its balance sheet, but retains either all or substantially all of the risks and rewards of the transferred assets, the transferred assets are not derecognised.

-Any gain or loss on derecognition is recognised in the Statement of Profit and Loss.
+Any gain or loss on derecognition Is recognised in the Statement of Profit and Loss.

 Impairment of financial assets